samsaid/CSE412-Airline-Tickets/README.md

 ### Using the Application
 To access the live deployment of the application, click [here](https://cse-412.herokuapp.com/).

+Below are screenshots of application demonstration.
+Example - searching a flight and the displayed data results:

 ### Development Enviornment
 The following steps are only necessary for the project developers or users who are looking to implement a version of the project.
 To view/acces the live version of the appplication, see section on [using the application](#using-the-application).